 - Change in class schedule, including the ability to transfer course sections or withdraw from a course without penalty

-- Change in work schedule or job assignment
+- Change in on-campus work schedule(s) or job assignment(s)

 - Change in student’s College controlled housing

 - Limit of an individual’s or organization’s access to certain College facilities, including dining facilities, or activities, pending resolution of the matter